dotnet/docs/docs/csharp/tutorials/intro-to-csharp/index.md

 the online browser experience or [in your own local development environment](local-environment.md).
 At the end of each tutorial, you decide if you want to continue with the next lesson online or on your own machine.
-There are links to help you setup your environment and continue with the next tutorial on your machine.
+There are links to help you set up your environment and continue with the next tutorial on your machine.

 ## [Hello world](hello-world.yml)